Imagawayaki vs. Obanyaki vs. Taiyaki vs. Dorayaki Cake

 As you may know, the disc-shaped cake has a slightly crispy outside, while the inside is soft and chewy.

 Imagawayaki or Obanyaki

 A legend holds that in the middle of the Edo period (1772 – 1781) a sweet shop near a bridge called “Imagawa-Bashi (今川橋)” in Edo (present-day Tokyo) first created the cake and started selling it.
 Hence, the Japanese cake originally has the name Imagawa-Yaki.

-However in modern times, it is also known by many different names, and the following examples show how Imagawayaki cake is called in each region of Japan.
+However in modern times, it is also known by many other different names, and the following examples show how Imagawayaki cake is called in each region of Japan.
 As you can see below, the popular Japanese cake, Obanyaki is actually just the same thing as Imagawayaki.

 - Obanyaki (大判焼き) – in various regions